 To see the Mask's photos and video of the Polka Dots' previous parades, click here.

-This year, the Polka Dots paraded in the fog on Thursday, February 20, at 6:30 p.m.
+This year, the Polka Dots paraded on February 5 at 6:30 p.m.

-The theme of the parade was Bookworms, and it included 15 floats, designed by Brent Amacker and built by Steve Mussel's Mirth Co.
+The theme of the parade was W.O.W. - Women of Winter, which was fitting, since it was fairly chilly that night.
+The parade included 15 floats, designed by Brent Amacker and built by Steve Mussel's Mirth Co.